View XML QR Code

 Summary

-The Japanese Church of Christ photograph collection contains images of church buildings, members, leaders, organizations, and friends of the church ranging from 1910 to 1980.
-The majority of the early images in the Japanese Church of Christ collection were taken from the Hirasawa family album.
+The Japanese Church of Christ photograph collection contains black-and-white and color images of the church buildings, members, leaders, organizations, and friends of the church ranging from 1910 to 2017.

 Repository